occupynet/occupysandy.net/wp-content/plugins/gravity-forms-wysiwyg/readme.txt

 == Changelog ==

+= 0.2 beta =
+* allow default values
+* fixed bug with validation clearing WYSIWYG value
+* added "Enable WYSIWYG" checkbox for paragraph text fields

-= 1.0 =
+= 0.1 beta =
 * Initial Relase.
 First version.

 == Frequently Asked Questions ==

 = Does this plugin rely on anything? =
-Yes, you need to install the [Gravity Forms Plugin](http://themergency.com/gravity-forms-addon-plugins/) for this plugin to work.
+Yes, you need to install the [Gravity Forms Plugin](http://bit.ly/getgravityforms "visit the Gravity Forms website") for this plugin to work.

 == Upgrade Notice ==